byExist/fluxgate/docs/en/circuit-breaker.md

     raise
 ```

-## Complete Production Example {#complete-example}
+## Complete Example {#complete-example}

-Here is a complete example of a production-ready circuit breaker configured to protect a critical payment API.
+Here is a complete example of a fully configured circuit breaker to protect a critical payment API.

 <!--pytest.mark.skip-->